 So in January, it’s the low season because pretty much everybody is busy with their daily life, which is actually great because you can travel and enjoy Switzerland with fewer people.

 It is also important to know that some Christmas markets are still open in early January.
+I know this sounds surprising, but the Christmas season actually lasts until January 6th.

 After that, it’s definitely over, but some markets that are open during January include the Montreux Christmas Market, Basel Christmas Market, Lugano Christmas Market, and a few others.